Takatakatake/esperanto_onsei_mojiokosi_ubuntu2404/README_en.md

 ## Appendix: Security and .env Handling

-- This repo tracks a masked `.env` to make setup easier.
-Replace placeholders with real values locally.
+- A working `.env` file ships with the repository to simplify reproducibility.
+Review and replace every value with environment-specific secrets before real use.
 - For production, do not track real secrets in `.env`.
 Prefer an untracked variant (e.g., `.env.local`) and add it to `.gitignore`.
 - Never commit or share real keys; rotate credentials regularly.